-SpectroCoin, all in one solution for Bitcoin, has introduced its own bitcoin blockchain explorer where you can check the details of individual cryptocurrency blocks, transactions, the transaction histories and balances of addresses.
+SpectroCoin, the all in one solution for Bitcoin, has introduced its own bitcoin blockchain explorer where you can check the details of individual cryptocurrency blocks, transactions, transactions histories, and the balances of addresses.

-Here in “Summary” section you can see a brief account of the transaction that includes size of the transaction, its fee rate (BTC per KB), times when the transaction was mined and received, hash ID of the block that the transaction belongs to and “LockTime” which refers to the earliest time a transaction can be mined into a block.
+Here in the “Summary” section you can see a brief account of the transaction including: the size of the transaction, its fee rate (BTC per KB), times when the transaction was mined and received, hash ID of the block that the transaction belongs to, and “LockTime” which refers to the earliest time a transaction can be mined into a block.

-If you have any further questions regarding SpectroCoin bitcoin blockchain explorer, please contact our support at [email protected]
+If you have any further questions regarding SpectroCoin’s bitcoin blockchain explorer, please contact our support at [email protected]